A Quick and Easy Guide – Pairing Wine and Cheese

 For a Picknic use Wine Spritzer, Fruit Juice and Cider and for a Party you can consider Cocktails too.

-What kind of cheese?
+What kind of cheese to use?

 - fresh cheese, cream cheese, cottage cheese, fresh goat cheese